grpc/proposal/A93-xds-ext-proc.md

 message that says how to mutate the headers.
 That message will be handled as follows:
 - [set_headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L375):
-  Headers to set or mutate.
-This will be handled as described in [A92].
+  Headers to add or modify.
+This is a repeated `envoy.config.core.v3.HeaderValueOption` message, which will be handled as described in [A92].
 - [remove_headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/ext_proc/v3/external_processor.proto#L379):
-  Header names to remove.
-The filter will ignore `host` and any entry that starts with `:`.
+  Headers to remove.

+All mutations (additions, modifications, and removals) are subject to the rules in the `mutation_rules` field in the filter config.
+This field is an `envoy.config.common.mutation_rules.v3.HeaderMutationRules` message, which will be handled as described in [A92].

 #### Processing Mode Override